-I am blessed to have an assignment instructing 15-16 year olds.
-Teaching is something I really enjoy, particularly these kids I currently have.
-Being involved with the youth gives me a real world experience that validates my impression; each generation improves on itself.
+I am blessed to have an assignment instructing 15-16-year-olds.
+I enjoy teaching, particularly with the kids I currently have.
+Being involved with the youth gives me a real-world experience that validates my impression; each generation improves on itself.

 I hear and have participated in discussions where adults ask each other, “How will our children make it through these times,” or “How will our grandchildren survive what is happening to our world?”
-These feelings come from those of us who are older; perhaps thinking we would not survive what our youth face today.
-Drugs are easily obtained, pornography is rampant and technology has created a mindset of instant gratification.
-As I witness my children maneuver through life I often think, “I am not sure I could have been that strong.”
-Things were not as tough for my generation as what this current generation faces goes through my mind.
+These feelings come from older people, perhaps thinking we would not survive what our youth face today.
+Drugs are easily obtained, pornography is rampant, and technology has created a mindset of instant gratification.
+As I witness my children maneuver through life, I often think, “I am not sure I could have been that strong.”
+Things that were not as tough for my generation as this current generation faces go through my mind.

 When I default to history, I realize this topic is not new to us in our current circles of conversation.
-I distinctly remember my grandparents wondering, “How we as children would navigate through our modern age?”
+I distinctly remember my grandparents wondering, “How we, as children would, navigate through our modern age?”
 I am sure their parents and even their grandparents all had similar concerns.
-In fact, I read in history where these feelings of anxiety have plagued every generation for all known times gone by.
+In fact, I read in history that these feelings of anxiety have plagued every generation for all known times.

-Observing those who I teach and the network of friends my children hang out with, I am convinced each generation is improving on itself.
-Granted there is a legitimate argument, we live in times of rising moral degradation and larger scale threats but one need only realize; there is balance in nature.
-This stability suggests, the greater good or capability, the more prone we are for opposition.
+Observing those I teach and the network of friends, my children hang out with, I am convinced each generation is improving on itself.
+Granted, there is a legitimate argument, we live in times of rising moral degradation and larger-scale threats, but one need only realize; there is balance in nature.
+This stability suggests the greater good or capability, the more prone we are to the opposition.

-Today with twenty-four hour news on multiple channels, all striving to have the hottest depressing story; we have sublimely implanted in our minds, “This is our world.”
-My joy is replacing this input with real world exposure to a majority who is engaged in good.
-Our youth are bright, have limited fear, challenge thought, overcome difficulty and are full of compassion.
+Today with twenty-four-hour news on multiple channels, all striving to have the hottest depressing story, we have sublimely implanted in our minds, “This is our world.”
+I joy in replacing this input with real-world exposure to a majority engaged in good.
+Our youth are bright, have limited fear, challenge thought, overcome difficulty, and are full of compassion.